The environments of the radio galaxy population in SIMBA: Conclusions

-Considering the environments of radio galaxies, we conclude the following: \begin{itemize} \item LERGs cluster more strongly than star forming galaxies, and similarly to the total galaxy population, while HERGs only show separations at scales larger that $\sim$1Mpc, implying that it is unlikely to find more than one HERG within the same dark matter halo. \item At low stellar and black hole masses, HERGs and LERGs typically live in underdense environments similar to that of star forming galaxies and compared to normal galaxies at the same stellar and black hole masses. \item At high stellar and black hole masses, LERGs live in rich environments.
-The richness of these environments are similar to normal and quiescent galaxies. \item The dependence of stellar and black hole mass on the richness of a galaxies environment may be biased by the relations between black hole, stellar, and halo mass. \item For the luminosities probed in \simba\ the richness of the environment of radio galaxies is independent of radio luminosity, however this may change for higher luminosities as we see a spike in richness and density at $\power \ga 10^{24} \WHz$. \item Radio galaxies live in more rich and dense environments than non-radio galaxies with accreting black holes at $\fedd \ga 10^{-6}$. \item We see a decreasing dependence on $\fedd$ for the environment richness and density of LERGs, that is, the richness and density of LERGs decrease with increasing $\fedd$. \item For HERGs and normal galaxies there is no dependence in the richness and density on $\fedd$. \item We note that for a normal galaxy to have a non-zero $\fedd$, thy must have a non-zero BHAR.
-This implies that the normal galaxies probed here have actively accreting SMBHs without kinetic jets. \item At $z=2$ the richness and densities of the environments of radio galaxies are lower than at $z=0$ and indistinguishable to normal galaxies at the same $\mstar$, $\mbh$, $\power$, or $\fedd$ \end{itemize}
+On the environments of radio galaxies, we conclude the following: \begin{enumerate}[i] \item Multiple LERGs can be hosted by a single dark matter halo, and they cluster similarly to the total galaxy population.
+Meanwhile the average number of HERGs hosted by the same dark matter halo is less than 1, and they are usually separated by $\ga$1~Mpc indicating that no 2 HERGs share a host dark matter halo.
+Thus \simba\ predicts that the 1-halo clustering term for radio galaxies is dominated by LERGs. \item At low stellar masses ($M_*\la 10^{11}M_\odot$), HERGs and LERGs typically live in under-dense environments similar to that of star forming galaxies and comparable to non-radio galaxies at the same stellar masses.
+At high stellar masses, LERGs live in rich environments similar to non-radio and quiescent galaxies, reflecting the relations between black hole, stellar, and halo mass.
+The accretion of hot gas which creates LERGs is enabled by the hot circum-galactic medium in high density environments, while the HERGs with over-massive black holes typically reside in low density environments with cooler gas. \item For the radio luminosities probed in \simba, the richness of the environment of radio galaxies is independent of radio luminosity.
+This agrees with observations showing that the environments of radio galaxies are independent of radio luminosities at$\power\la 10^{24}\WHz$ \citep{Ching2017}. \item Radio galaxies live in more rich and dense environments than non-radio galaxies with accreting black holes at $\fedd \ga 10^{-6}$.
+There is, however, no significant dependence of the environment of either radio or non-radio galaxies on $\fedd$ for the radio luminosities probed by \simba. \item At $z=2$, radio galaxies reside in less rich and less dense environments than at $z=0$, and in environments similar to that of of non-radio galaxies at the same $\mstar$, $\power$, or $\fedd$.
+At these redshifts, high density environments are more able to support the cold gas accretion onto HERGs, presumably owing to more rapid cooling from denser gas. \end{enumerate}